Compensation for Death in Car Accidents

 How Many Are Killed On UK Roads?

 The shocking statistics show the number of fatal accidents on UK roads.
-The National statistics on Reported Road Casualties in Great Britain, annual report: 2022 provides:
+The provides: Reported Road Casualties in Great Britain, annual report: 2022

 Considering road collision rates per billion miles travelled, the final estimates show: